-PERS Plan 2 members who have at least 20 years of service credit and are 55 years of age or older are eligible for early retirement with a reduced benefit.
+PERS Plan 2 members who have at least 20 years of service credit, and are 55 years of age or older, are eligible for early retirement with a reduced benefit.
 The benefit is reduced by an early retirement factor (ERF) that varies according to age, for each year before age 65.

-PERS Plan 2 members who have 30 or more years of service credit and are at least 55 years old can retire under one of two provisions:
+PERS Plan 2 members who have 30 or more years of service credit and are at least 55 years old can retire under one of two provisions, if hired prior to May 1, 2013:

-- With a benefit that is reduced by 3 percent for each year before age 65; or. - With a benefit that has a smaller (or no) reduction (depending on age) that imposes stricter return-towork rules.
+• With a benefit that is reduced by 3 percent for each year before age 65; or

+• With a benefit that has a smaller (or no) reduction (depending on age) that imposes stricter return-to-work rules.